duyler/docs/pages/en/docs/event-bus.md

 `int $retries` - Number of retries if the action returns a result with ResultStatus:Fail.

-`?DateInterval $retryDelay` - the delay time between repetitions
+`?DateInterval $retryDelay` - The delay time between repetitions

 `array $labels` - Any arbitrary data.
 Can be useful when implementing state handlers.